eobermuhlner/kimage/README.md

         [--arg channel=STRING]
         [FILES]

-Creates delta images between the first image and all other images.
+### Create delta images between the first image and all other images

 The output images show the pixel-wise difference between two images on a specific channel (default is `Luminance`).

 The difference is color coded:
   - black = no difference
   - blue  = pixel in the first image is brighter
   - red   = pixel in the first image is darker

 The `factor` argument controls how much the differences are exaggerated.